 Your support will ensure that our best and brightest young thinkers feel encouraged as they start to tackle the big issues.

 If you would like to learn more about supporting the John Button Fund, please email Monica Hanns in our Development Office.

-The Melbourne School of Government is proud to announce the winner of this year's John Button School Prize.
-We received over 100 entries, making it the most competitive contest in the history of the School Prize.
+The Melbourne School of Government is proud to announce the winner of the 2020 John Button School Prize.

 Amelia Lemanis is a Year 10 student at Camberwell Girls Grammar School.
 Amelia was selected as the winner of the 2020 John Button School Prize for her essay, 'Why Australia needs to engage in justice reinvestment to reduce Indigenous incarceration rates and help close the gap'.

 Nalini Jacob-Roussety is a Year 11 student at Nossal High School.
 Nalini was selected as first runner-up of the 2020 John Button School Prize for her essay, 'Don't Let the Bed bugs Bite: Tackling fatigue in the Australian workplace'.